rafaelpadilla/darknet/README.md

   <img src="https://github.com/rafaelpadilla/DeepLearning-VDAO/blob/master/images/aux_images/result.jpg" width="470" /> </p>
 </div>

-Each line of the _\_dets.txt_ file represent a bounding box.
+Each line of the _\_dets.txt_ file represents a bounding box.
 The values representing a bounding box are: ```id relative_center_x relative_center_y relative_width relative height```.
 The ```id``` represents the class order of the detected object that appears in the `names` tag in your `newdata/voc.data` file.

-But if you want to apply the detector to a single image, you add the argument `-img` followed by the image's path as shown in the example below:
+But if you want to apply the detector to a single image, you need to add the argument `-img` followed by the image's path as shown in the example below:

 ```./darknet testimages newdata/voc.data newdata/yolo-voc.2.0.cfg newdata/yolo-voc_final.weights -img newdata/images/000058.jpg -savetxt -saveimg```